Urmila Matondkar: Early and personal life

-to Shrikant and Sunita Matondkar in present-day Mumbai in a Hindu Maharashtrian family.
+to Shrikant and Sunita Matondkar in Bombay (present-day Mumbai) in a Hindu Maharashtrian family.
 She studied at DG Ruparel College, Mumbai.
 She married Kashmir based businessman and model Mohsin Akhtar Mir on 3 March 2016.
+In 2024, Matondkar filed for divorce from Mir after eight years of marriage.

 Acting career

-Debut and work as child artist (1977–88)
+Early work (1977–1988)

-Matondkar made her film debut as a child artiste in B.R.
+As a child artist, Matondkar made her film debut in B.R.
 Chopra's Karm (1977).
-Subsequently, she featured in Shreeram Lagoo's Marathi film Zaakol (1980), Shyam Benegal's crime Kalyug (1980), Shekhar Kapur's drama Masoom (1983), Praveen Bhatt's Bhavna (1984), K. Viswanath's Sur Sangam (1985), Rahul Rawail's Dacait (1987) and Kalpataru's Bade Ghar Ki Beti (1989) as a child star.
+Subsequently, she featured in Shreeram Lagoo's Marathi film Zaakol (1980), Shyam Benegal's crime Kalyug (1980), Shekhar Kapur's drama Masoom (1983), Praveen Bhatt's Bhavna (1984), K. Viswanath's Sur Sangam (1985).

+As a teenage actress, she acted in Rahul Rawail's Dacait (1987) and Kalpataru's Bade Ghar Ki Beti (1989).

 Adult debut and career beginnings (1989–1993)

 She made her debut in 1989, with T. K. Rajeev Kumar's Malayalam blockbuster Chanakyan, opposite Kamal Haasan.
 Her Bollywood debut came with N. Chandra's 1991 action drama Narsimha.
 Upon release, the film emerged a commercial success.
 Matondkar played the role of Meenu S. Singh, the rebellious daughter of Baapji (played by Om Puri), a goon lord and capitalist of the city.
 She next starred in Rajiv Mehra's ghost comedy Chamatkar, alongside Shah Rukh Khan (1992).
 Her first Telugu film came with the action-crime Antham, and its Hindi bilingual Drohi opposite Nagarjuna.
 She played Bhavna, an ornithologist who is in love with Nagarjuna's character.
 Upon release, the film received positive reviews from critics.
 The film marked first of her many collaborations with director Ram Gopal Verma.
 In 1993, Matondkar appeared in Shreemaan Aashique opposite Rishi Kapoor and Bedardi opposite Ajay Devgn— both these films failed critically and commercially.
 Varma's Telugu political thriller Gaayam (1993) was her next release.
 The film garnered positive reviews, with six state Nandi Awards, and emerged a Super Hit at the box office.
 Matondkar's performance earned her a Nandi Award for Best Supporting Actress.